abap2UI5/docs/docs/get_started/about.md

 Support is provided on a best-effort basis by the community.
 Need help?
 Submit an issue or join the abap2UI5 Slack community for assistance.

 ##### Contribution
 Contributions are always welcome!
 Whether you’re fixing bugs, requesting features, or improving documentation, your input helps the project grow.
 You can submit pull requests, provide feedback, or share your experience with the community.
-Get started with abap2UI5 today!

 ##### Sponsor
 abap2UI5 is maintained by volunteers.
 If you or your company benefit from the project but cannot contribute directly, consider supporting the project in other ways.
 Learn more about sponsorship opportunities [here.](/resources/sponsor)